 My tutoring style is conversational, engaged, and pragmatic.
 Though I have academic breadth, I value practice over theory.
 I want to help my students comprehend information during our sessions, and more importantly retaining it afterwards.
 We can use flashcards, games, mnemonics, audio and visual cues, etc.

-Also, because I’m a marathon Netflix consumer, I can recommend recreational viewing to strengthen the lesson plan in your down time.
+Also, because I???m a marathon Netflix consumer, I can recommend recreational viewing to strengthen the lesson plan in your down time.
 Over 75 of the 100 most common SAT vocabulary words are used (correctly) in Seasons #4-5 of The Simpsons.
 Just one season of The West Wing reinforces the core six topics of the AP US Government test.
 Try this stuff; it actually works.

-Hampshire College - BA, International Relations
+Undergraduate Degree: Hampshire College - Bachelor in Arts, International Relations

 SAT Math: 700